-We also looked into what features can help you improve essential KPIs for dating apps, such as engagement and revenue metrics: these metrics often define what you have to concentrate on while developing a dating app.
+We also looked into what features can help you improve essential KPIs for dating apps, such as engagement and revenue metrics: these metrics often define what you have to consider while developing a dating app.

 How to Increase Engagement Metrics in a Dating app

 There are three essential KPIs when it comes to engagement metrics in dating apps: session length, number of pages accessed during a single visit, and retention rate.
-What can you do to make users engaged with your dating app?
+Let's see how to make a dating app engaging for users:

 1. Use matching algorithms but keep them concise.
 There are two different types of matching algorithms:

 Survey-based matching algorithms where users provide information about themselves.
 Such algorithms suggest matches based on shared interests, hobbies and life-goals, and can be quite effective if they are concise and user-friendly.
 Curating suggestions based on user preferences results in fewer choices, but focuses on quality rather than quantity.
 Psychology tells us that people do not like to be overwhelmed by the number of available choices, so showing only a few matches that have been carefully selected for every user is a good idea!

 Facial recognition-based matching algorithms are based on the assumption that we subconsciously choose people with the same type of faces.
 No dating app currently uses face recognition technologies (officially, at least), but enthusiasts have recently created a bot for the Tinder app that uses Eigenfaces for building facial models based on user likes and dislikes and then follows these patterns to search for matches automatically.

 2. Another essential feature that will help your dating app provide more relevant matches is a set of filters.